 To further underline how difficult a keto diet is to follow, you can check this article on Reader’s Digest to see why most people FAIL to follow it.

-I always believe that balance and moderation are the keys to success so eating healthy, clean, exercising and balancing foods has a much better effect on our overall health.
+I will always support the idea that balance and moderation are the keys to success so eating healthy, clean, exercising and balancing nutritious foods has a much better effect on our overall health.

-I know that the promise of being able to follow a diet that allows you to eat all those delicious goop – unlimited bacon, butter, cheese and eggs among many other things – sounds too good to ignore, but if it sounds too good to be true, maybe that’s because it actually is too good to be true.
+I know that the promise of being able to follow a diet that allows you to eat all that delicious goop – bacon, butter, cheese and fried eggs among many other things – sounds too good to ignore, but if it sounds too good to be true, maybe that’s because it actually is.

 Don’t take my word and all the evidence that I have linked to, though – do further research, but make sure that you do so from trustworthy websites or places that are actually backed up by medical data, not “friends of friends” who got better eating nothing but bacon fried in butter each day.